UK debit cards from banks with no foreign transaction fees when abroad

 What are the benefits of using debit cards with no foreign transaction fees?

-Here are some of the benefits you can expect from using a debit card with low foreign transaction fees:
+Here are some of the benefits you can expect from using a debit card with no foreign transaction fees:

 - Save money on international purchases made online.
-Debit card international transaction fees typically vary from 2-3% of the transaction value.
-If you often buy things from overseas online, a debit card with no foreign transaction fees could lead to significant savings.
+Debit card foreign transaction fees typically vary from 2-3% of the transaction value.
+If you often buy things from overseas websites, a debit card with no foreign transaction fees could lead to significant savings.

 - Global and easy.
 If you have a Mastercard or Visa debit card, you can use your card in over 200 countries and territories across the world.
-You can use it at cashpoints and also for online transactions on international websites from within the UK and when you’re travelling.
+You’ll be able to use it wherever you see the Mastercard or Visa sign.

 - Keeping it simple.
 A debit card gives you a simple way to access your own money, no matter where you go.
 You don’t have to worry about loading foreign currency onto your card, you don’t have to exchange cheques for cash and you don’t have to worry about applying for a credit card.